vallesa/Flight-delays/README.md

-# Rproject
+# A study on flight delays using R: (BANA 8090)
-To acess the final project: http://rpubs.com/vallesan/336775
+To see the final project: http://rpubs.com/vallesan/336775

 This was the final project for the data wrangling in R class that I took for the MS business analytics program in the Univeristy of Cincinnati.